Neighborhood Initiatives Inc. was created in 2009 to serve the growing needs of the numerous ministries of the Sisters of St. Joseph of Concordia.

-Many projects are now under way, with links to a number of them listed below.
+Many projects are under way, a number of them are listed below.
 Each one has a clickable link for more information.

 The goal of this long-term and broad-based volunteer program now under way in Concordia is to pair people who are struggling financially but want to become self-sufficient with “community coaches” who take part in the program with them.
 CLICK HERE to learn more.

-2014 is our fifth growing season and our community gardeners are just as hopeful as ever!
+2015 was our sixth growing season and our community gardeners are just as hopeful as ever!
 Look for us at the northeast corner of the Motherhouse property, or CLICK HERE to learn more.

 In a downtown Concordia storefront, we welcome women and their young children — no matter what their need or circumstance.
 For the three Sisters of St. Joseph who founded Neighbor to Neighbor in 2009, it’s just the neighborly thing to do — and there’s never a charge for our help.
 CLICK HERE to learn more about this important ministry.